oaglazunova/HDT-agentic-interop/README.md

 ## Troubleshooting

-- No module named 'HDT_MCP':
+- No module named 'hdt_mcp':
-Run from repo root and use module invocation: `python -m HDT_MCP.server`.
+Run from repo root and use module invocation: `python -m hdt_mcp.server`.
 - 401/403 or empty results:
 `.env` must define `MODEL_DEVELOPER_1_API_KEY`; configs in `config/*.json` must match your client id and permissions (the init script sets this).
 - Want data without real integrations?